gregcman/sucle/README.md

 # symmetrical-umbrella
-symmetrical-umbrella contains whatever I need it to because there is currently no reason to have multiple repositories
+This repository is a starting point for stuff that I need.
+It is one big repository because I currently see no reason to have multiple repositories.

 ## Folders